Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

 You can proceed to the next tutorial, [Making a Custom Visualizer](custom_viz.md).

-To learn more about using the Visualization Package, visit the package [TEMP link] [documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.visualizations/Documentation~/README.md).
+To learn more about using the Visualization Package, visit the package [documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.visualizations/Documentation~/README.md).

 ---
 ---